Lithill/New-Egg-Champion-Website/readme.md

 23) "VS" text on news page was appearing over the header when scrolling down the page.
 I fixed this by adding "z-index: 5;" to the CSS for the header.

+24) When I changed the right-logo to webp format, it disappeared in desktop view, but not in mobile view.
+This is because I forgot to change the format in the stylesheet too.

 ### Known Bugs

 * I could not find a way to include image caption on wrapped image, so I removed the caption.